axelchalon/axelchalon.github.io/0-book-review/_posts/2025-12-10-made-to-stick-chip-dan-heath-summary.md

 ^
 - Plan your days precisely.
 By simulating the next day, you become aware of things you might have overlooked.
 ^
-- Meta: Elements of Book-Writing ([Tiny Experiments]({% link 0-book-review/_posts/2025-08-04-tiny-experiments-anne-laure-le-cunff-summary.md %}#^book-writing))
+- Meta: Elements of Book-Writing (× [Tiny Experiments]({% link 0-book-review/_posts/2025-08-04-tiny-experiments-anne-laure-le-cunff-summary.md %}#^book-writing))
 	- Start with a strong story.
 	- Use sticky mnemonics (SUCCESs, etc. — cf also "Very Few Wizards Ask Properly" ([The Mom Test]({% link 0-book-review/_posts/2025-08-04-mom-test-rob-fitzpatrick-summary.md %})), etc.)
 	- Provide a clear method/framework/model, then go through each element chapter by chapter.
 	- Use cliff-hangers at the end of chapters or in the introduction of the chapter.
 (Open loops — build anticipation.) (× Clickbait)
-	- Have asides throughout the book (cf practical case studies ("Clinics") in [Made to Stick]({% link 0-book-review/_posts/2025-12-10-made-to-stick-chip-dan-heath-summary.md %}) and Power of Moments; blurbs in [I Will Teach You To Be Rich]({% link 0-book-review/_posts/2025-07-02-i-will-teach-you-to-be-rich-summary.md %})).
+	- Have asides throughout the book (cf practical case studies ("Clinics") in [Made to Stick]({% link 0-book-review/_posts/2025-12-10-made-to-stick-chip-dan-heath-summary.md %}) and [The Power of Moments]({% link 0-book-review/_posts/2025-12-22-power-of-moments-chip-dan-heath-summary.md %}); blurbs in [I Will Teach You To Be Rich]({% link 0-book-review/_posts/2025-07-02-i-will-teach-you-to-be-rich-summary.md %})).
 Parallel plots.
 To hammer the point home.
 	- Hammer the point home with many examples and coming at it from different approaches and fields.
 Also stories.
 	- Funny names for ideas (The Sinatra Test) ­— but with reason.
 	- Short-ish chapters.
 (You could write a book out of standalone blog posts.)